 Cons

-- Facial recognition is basic compared to others
+- Facial recognition is not as precise as others